-- Play "Dispatch" (on iPad): "ARISE EMS, you're dispatched for a 16 year old male patient in respiratory distress, pulled over in his car at 100 North Main Street.
-He states he is having an asthma attack." - Possible Facilitator Question: - "What are your plans based on the dispatch you received?" - View "En Route" plaque - View the "zoomable" NREMT Advanced Level Psychomotor Examination: Patient Assessment -Medical form on the iPad.
-This will also be available under the "Medical Assessment" tab for later use.
+- Play "Dispatch" (on iPad): "ARISE EMS, you're dispatched for a 16 year old male patient with respiratory distress, pulled over in his car at 100 North Main Street.
+He states he is having an asthma attack." - Possible Facilitator Question - "What are your plans based on the dispatch you received?" - View "En Route" plaque - View NR-EMT Advanced Level Psychomotor Exam, Patient Assessment-Medical form